Video Game: Tales of the World

 - Easily Forgiven: In RM1, you learn that Pasca Kanonno worked for the other side and has pretty much committed genocide.
 On multiple accounts if you count all the worlds she helped Widdershin feed to Gilgulim.
 But none of that matters apparently because you're friends.
 Oh, and don't forget that she tried to destroy the city right before her boss battle with you.

-- Exposition Fairy: Mormo in the first game, Niata Monad in the second.
+- Exposition Fairy: Mormo in the first game, Niata Monad in the second and third.
 Paneer and Rocksprings, from RM2 and RM3 respectively, politely stay the hell out of the players way most of the time.

 - Expy: Two notable ones.